lukebfox/nixops-hetznercloud/README.md

 | Certificate   | :heavy_check_mark: |
 | SSHKey        | :x: |
 | LoadBalancer  | :x: |

+All NixOps deployment options specific to Hetzner Cloud are declared in the nix files at `nixops_hetznercloud/nix`.

+The example code introduces Hetzner Cloud resource management with NixOps.

 ## Developing

 To start developing on the NixOps Hetzner Cloud plugin, you can run: